hygorostrowskij/interception-driver-fix/README.md

 This fix should be installed alongside the [Interception Driver](https://github.com/oblitum/Interception).
 The driver is not included with the fix.

 This fix runs entirely in usermode, and does not need to recompile or alter any Interception driver files.
+It operates as a oneshot service, launching during Windows startup to acquire the necessary permissions, applies the fix, and then immediately exits.
+This approach ensures the driver is patched automatically on every boot with zero background resource usage.

 ## Configuration